yehudacohen/alchemy/alchemy-web/docs/guides/dev.md

 - Hot reloading for Workers is only supported when the `entrypoint` property is set.
 To hot reload an inline script, you must use an external watcher to monitor your `alchemy.run.ts` file.
 - Local Workers can push to remote queues, but cannot consume from them.
 - Hyperdrive support is experimental.
 Hyperdrive configurations that use Cloudflare Access are not supported, and only configurations provisioned in the same `alchemy.run.ts` file will work.
 This is a [limitation from Cloudflare that is actively being worked on](https://developers.cloudflare.com/workers/development-testing/#unsupported-remote-bindings).
+- Container bindings with `dev: { remote: true }` cannot be used as local bindings in development mode.
+- You may see "Connection refused" errors in the console when containers are starting up - these can be safely ignored.

 ## Best Practices